HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 While it is not a direct ranking factor, in the past certain features, including Top Stories in Google, were reliant on, or at least influenced by, having an AMP version.

-### Homepage Usage
+### Home page Usage

 {{ figure_markup(
-  image="amp-markup-desktop-vs-mobile-homepages.png",
+  image="amp-markup-desktop-vs-mobile-home pages.png",
-  caption="AMP markup Desktop vs. Mobile Homepages.", description="A Column chart showing percentage of desktop and mobile homepage AMP markup attributes.
+  caption="AMP markup Desktop vs. Mobile Home pages.", description="A Column chart showing percentage of desktop and mobile home page AMP markup attributes.
 HTML AMP Attribute is used on 0.04% of desktop pages.
 HTML AMP & Emoji Attribute is used on 0.01% of desktop pages, while HTML AMP or Emoji Attribute is used on 0.05% of desktop pages, and the Rel AMP HTML tag is used on 0.37% of desktop pages.
 On mobile, it was 0.27%, 0.06%, 0.33% and 0.63%, respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1013706420&format=interactive", sheets_gid="693330825", sql_file="mark-up-stats-2024.sql"